23 Best Places to Visit in Cape Verde

 23 Best Places to Visit in Cape Verde 27

-The island has a tropical climate year-round, with temperatures ranging from 20 to 28 degrees Celsius or 70-85 degrees Fahrenheit.
-The warm weather is ideal for swimming and hiking, though nights can be cool during the coldest months of January and February.
+The warm weather is great for swimming and hiking, although nights can be cool in January and February.

 Sao Vicente